atoy3731/ddns-updater/README.md

-## Cloudflare DDNS Updater
+## DDNS Updater

-This docker image gives you the ability to update a Cloudflare DNS record via the API to manage your DDNS on a homelab.
+This docker image gives you the ability to update a Dynamic DNS record via the API to manage your DDNS on a homelab.

+The list of supported providers is currently:

+* Cloudflare
+* Dynu
+* NoIP

 ### Configurations